helm/charts/stable/ark/README.md

 `configuration.backupStorageProvider.config.kmsKeyId` | KMS key for encryption (AWS only) | ``
 `configuration.backupSyncPeriod` | How frequently Ark queries the object storage to make sure that the appropriate Backup resources have been created for existing backup files | `60m`
 `configuration.extraEnvVars` | Key/values for extra environment variables such as AWS_CLUSTER_NAME, etc | `{}`
-`configuration.gcSyncPeriod` | How frequently Ark queries the object storage to delete backup files that have passed their TTL | `60m`
-`configuration.scheduleSyncPeriod` | How frequently Ark checks its Schedule resource objects to see if a backup needs to be initiated | `1m`
 `configuration.resourcePriorities` | An ordered list that describes the order in which Kubernetes resource objects should be restored | `[]`
 `configuration.restoreOnlyMode` | When RestoreOnly mode is on, functionality for backups, schedules, and expired backup deletion is turned off.
 Restores are made from existing backup files in object storage | `false`
 `credentials.existingSecret` | If specified and `useSecret` is `true`, uses an existing secret with this name instead of creating one | ``
 `credentials.useSecret` | Whether a secret should be used.
 Set this to `false` when using `kube2iam` | `true` `credentials.secretContents` | Contents for the credentials secret | `{}`
 `schedules` | A dict of schedules | `{}`

 ## How to
 ```